hl7au/au-fhir-base/pages/_includes/au-localdispenseidentifier-intro.md

 **AU Local Dispense Identifier**  *[[FMM 1](guidance.html)]*

 This identifier profile defines a local dispense identifier in an Australian context.
-A local dispense identifier assigned by an organisation to a dispense record in that organisation's set of dispense records.
+A local dispense identifier is an organisation's identifier for a dispense record in that organisation's local system set of dispense records.

 A dispense record identifier is typically assigned by the dispensing system and allows linking of a dispensing record to the dispensing system's local identifier.